ejaz4/ejaz4/README.md

 - 🌱 I’m currently learning Japanese
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about gimicky features.
-- 📫 How to reach me: ejaz@coral.video
+- 📫 How to reach me: ejazali4@protonmail.ch
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm not bothered to edit this.